xhuliano98/PSoC-6-BLE_HeartRate/README.md

 1. Understanding how to start our project, meaning what were the first steps we had totake
 2. Intensive learning of the Clanguage.
-3. ProblemswiththedevicecomponentsliketheLEDDriverwhichwecouldn&#39;tfigureouthowit works,thislimitedthedevicefunctionalitysinceitdoesnotallowtoturnontheLEDsina differentorderotherthanRED \&gt;\&gt; Green \&gt;\&gt; IR.
+3. Problems with the device components like the LED Driver which we couldn&#39;t figure out how it works,this limited the device functionality since it does not allow to turn on the LEDs in a different order other than RED \&gt;\&gt; Green \&gt;\&gt; IR.
 4. Problems with the BLE protocols and services, in order to understand how the stack worked and how the BLE task behaved it required an intensive debugging of thecode.
 5. Understanding the conversion of different formats like from a 16-bit integer to an 8-bit integer and the conversion of different values to HEX format in order to pass the values to the BLE stack.
 6. Finding the right parameters for specific services and specific functions which required a lot of tests andtrials.